RocStone/Roc-Research-Notes/_sources/ele/overview.md

 A good book to learn statistic.
 I will write the main idea of this book in the future.

-# Outline of the book and what I should pay attention to
+# Outline of the book
 1. Introduction **fast get main idea**
 2. Overview of Supervised Learning **fast get main idea**
 3. Linear Methods for Regression **familar**